There are a few different types of pelvic organ prolapse (POP). They’re named after where they happen in your body and what organs are involved.

 “Apical” means near the apex, or top.
 There are three kinds of apical prolapse:

 - Enterocele.
 If you have this, it means your small intestine has dropped down and is bulging into the upper part of the back wall of your vagina.
 This can also happen at the top of your vagina, where the intestine sits on top and sinks down into it.

 - Uterine.
 This is when your uterus (womb) drops into your vagina.
 Uterine prolapses are the second most common kind of prolapse.
 Your risk goes up as you get older.

 - Vaginal vault.
-If you’ve had your uterus taken out (hysterectomy), your vagina may drop down toward its opening between your legs.
+If you’ve had your uterus taken out (hysterectomy), you are at higher risk of your vagina dropping down toward its opening between your legs.
 That’s because the uterus provides support for the top of the vagina.
 If it’s removed during surgery, there’s nothing for the vagina to hold on to.
 In severe cases, your vagina could turn inside out and fall through the vaginal opening.